About

 • Then when you’re ready to enjoy the cookies – remove frozen cookies and allow them to soften at room temperature (in a ziploc bag if you can).
 OR gently reheat the cookie until it’s JUST slightly warm.

-A close up of the stack of chocolate chip cookies, with 6 chocolate chip cookies.
+Close up of a stack of soft, chewy chocolate chip cookies.

 How to maximize your chocolate chip cookie experience!